 Take a Distribution

-Once you leave your job, you’re free to take a full distribution of your 403(b) money if you choose.
-In most cases, however, this decision proves costly.
+Once you leave your job, you’re free to take a full distribution of your 403(b) money if you choose.However, in many cases, this decision can prove costly.
 Since your contributions and earnings in your 403(b) were never taxed, any money you take out of the plan is fully taxable.
 You’ll also owe an additional 10 percent penalty to the IRS for an early withdrawal if you’re younger than 59 1/2 when you take a distribution.

-If you’re in a high tax bracket, combined federal and state taxes and penalties easily could eat up more than half of your distribution.
+If you’re in a high tax bracket, combined federal and state taxes and penalties could quickly eat up more than half of your distribution.
 The hidden cost of taking a distribution is the opportunity cost.
-Any money you take out of your 403(b) have end up having to work more years than you intended as a result before you’re able to retire.
+Any money you take out of your 403(b) may force you to work more years than you intended as a result before you’re able to retire.